 He nodded and let me go.

 I called Gran as we pulled out of the parking lot.
-It turned out she was fine.
-She’d roped Jennifer into watching her favorite telenovela with her, and the two of them had spent the past couple of hours chumming it up together.
+She’d roped Jennifer into watching her favorite telenovela with her, and the two of them had spent the past three hours chumming it up together.
 I tried to ask a couple of leading questions to check in on her mental state, but she rushed me right off the phone.
-Apparently, the last episode had ended on a cliff hanger, and she and Jennifer were both antsy to start the next one.
+The last episode had ended on a cliffhanger, and she and Jennifer were both antsy to start the next one.

 “Here, talk to Liam,” Gran said.